Some links in this post may be affiliate links

 Repotting may cause the leaves to droop but the plant will eventually recover once it takes root; in about 3-4 weeks.

-Pruning Calathea vittata involves removal of dead and yellow foliage to maintain the plant neat and tidy.
+Pruning Calathea elliptica involves removal of dead and yellow foliage to maintain the plant neat and tidy.
 It also discourages pest and disease infestations.
 Cut the leaves at the base with a sharp knife or pair of scissors, where the leaf meets the stalk.

 Occasionally clean the leaves by damp-wiping with a soft cloth to get rid of dust as well as minimize pest and disease infestations.

-Calathea vittata (Goeppertia elliptica) is easily propagated by plant division during repotting.
+Calathea vittata is easily propagated by plant division during repotting.
 The best time to propagate is at the beginning of the growing season in spring as the plant is in the active growing phase which hastens establishment.
+Learn how to propagate Calathea vittata (Goeppertia elliptica Propagation).

 Brown leaf tips and edges on Calathea vittata are caused by low humidity, spidermites infestation, hard water or salts buildup.